akladyous/blogposts/posts/exploring-logistic-regression-for-classification.md

 pubDate: 2021-06-12
 tags: ['classification', 'Machine Learning']
 description:
-  'Exploring Logistic Regression: Understand the fundamentals of logistic regression and its applications in classification problems.'
+  Understand the fundamentals of logistic regression and its applications in classification problems.
 ---

 # Exploring Logistic Regression for Classification